-Musk and Tesla escaped a possible $12 billion verdict when jurors in California found that the billionaire CEO had not committed securities fraud when he tweeted in 2018 that he had secured funding to take Tesla private.
+Musk and Tesla escaped a possible $12 billion verdict when that the billionaire CEO had not committed securities fraud when he tweeted in 2018 that he had secured funding to take Tesla private.

-U.S. District Judge Edward Chenruled last year that no such funding was in place but left it up to jurors to decide if the statements harmed investors by artificially inflating Tesla's stock price.
+U.S. District Judge Edward Chen that no such funding was in place but left it up to jurors to decide if the statements harmed investors by artificially inflating Tesla's stock price.

 The case was a rare example of a securities class action that made it to trial, and legal experts who spoke with Law360 agreed that it's likely to remain that way.

 "I think it's an interesting data point," Kirkland & Ellis LLP partner Martin Roth said of the verdict.
 "But I don't think it's going to change anyone's analysis of a specific case based on their specific factual context."

 Between 1997 and 2022, only 19 such cases have made it trial, according to data compiled by Cornerstone Research.

 That's less than half of 1% of all similar cases filed in that time frame, according to the data.

 That's in part because Congress made it harder for shareholders to successfully allege fraud when it passed the Private Securities Litigation Reform Act in 1995, Block & Leviton LLP partner Joel Fleming said.

 The act imposes an automatic discovery stay on newly filed securities suits to determine if investors have pledged enough facts to move forward with their claims, which is a "tough standard to meet," Fleming said.